Ledger and transaction fees: everything you need to know

 When you make a transaction (send, withdraw, deposit) with your Ledger wallet , you only pay the network fees imposed by the blockchain .
 These fees are paid to the miners or validators, not to Ledger .
 They are variable, determined by supply and demand on the network.

-- On the Ethereum blockchain , fees depend on the price of gas (gas also depends on network congestion) and the complexity of the transaction complex a smart contract higher transaction fees
+• On the Ethereum blockchain , fees depend on the price of gas (gas also depends on network congestion) and the complexity of the transaction (the more complex a smart contract is, the higher transaction fees

-Ledger and the Ledger Live app always display the estimated network charges before validation.
+Ledger and the Ledger Wallet app always display the estimated network charges before validation.
 You can view and sometimes choose the priority level (and therefore the charge amount): fast, standard, or economy.

 users can also choose to manually set the fees to optimize the cost of the transaction .